berkslv/microcommerce/README.md

 ```

 This command runs all services in a docker enviroment.
-Docker images are pulled from my docker hub account.
+Docker images are created with `mvn clean compile jib:dockerBuild` command.
+Just run this command in `./services/*`

 ## What are the services?